kranika/MazeLearner/README.md

 ## Setting up the environment
+* Clone the repository as shown:

+`git@github.com:kranika/MazeLearner.git`
+* Change to the project directory:

+`cd MazeLearner`
-Required libraries and packages are listed in the `requirements.txt` file.
+* Required libraries and packages are listed in the `requirements.txt` file.

-To install the modules listed in the Python requirements file into the project environment, run the following command on your project directory:
+* To install the modules listed in the Python requirements file into the project environment, run the following command on your project directory:

 `pip install -r requirements.txt`
+* Run the project by typing the following command:

+`python main.py`
+  (This above instruction depends on how you run your .py files)

 ## Contribution
 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or even pull requests to improve the game.